judiCo99/54CardsGen/README.md

-# CardsGenerator
+# 54CardsGenerator
-python cards generator
+python 54 cards generator

 do not hesitate to give me feedback on my discord <@229690697865756672>